Harold Green Jewish Theatre Company

 The Harold Green Jewish Theatre Company (HGJT) is a professional non-profit theatre company in Toronto, Ontario, Canada.
 It is the only non-profit Jewish theatre company in Toronto.

 Background

 The theatre company was founded in 2006 with a mandate to "illuminate humanity through a Jewish perspective."
 The company aims to present, celebrate, and preserve stories about Jewish culture, history, and beliefs.
 In addition to performances, the HGJT also engages in educational outreach programs.

 Each season, the HGJT produces 3-5 productions.

 The theatre company is also a co-presenter of the Canadian Jewish Playwriting Competition.

 Location

 The HGJT moved to downtown Toronto in 2011.

 Leadership

 The HGJT's artistic directors are David Eisner and Avery Saltzman.

 The Barlin-Daniels Emerging Artists Initiative

 The HGJT, in partnership with theatre company Artists in Residence, launched The Barlin-Daniels Emerging Artists Initiative in order to support and motivate new theatre artists.

+Notable productions

+A revival of the production Fiddler on the Roof was announced in 2026.
+It will be directed by Joel Grey.
+The production will be performed in Yiddish, along with subtitles in English and Russian.

+The Children’s Republic ran from May 14-16 in 2025 at the Koffler Centre of the Arts.
+The play was written by Hannah Moscovitch.
+It was staged in partnership with the HGTJ.

+Virtual productions

+During the pandemic, the HGJT used the platform, Virtual Telethon, to stage past performances.